Help - I'm getting Married

 I hope that you find the following information useful.
-This section explains why I think you may want to consider a professional dressmaker!
-I have added it to my website to be as informative as possible, I’d like you to enjoy the journey and if possible, be part of it!
+This section explains why I think you may want to consider a professional dressmaker to alter your beautiful gown!
+This is a magical journey and I’d like you to enjoy the experience of creating the most beautiful dress.

-Firstly, many brides do not realise that buying their dream wedding dress is only the starting point.
-Wedding dress alterations are not an optional part of the wedding dress process; they are necessary for a dress to fit and look as good as possible.
-Brides should be sure to familiarise themselves with the alterations process and be prepared to spend some time with me to get everything just right.
-You are the one that everyone will be looking at on your wedding day and the dress is so important to make you feel great about your special day.
+Wedding dress alterations are not an optional part of the wedding dress process, yet they are necessary for a dress to fit and look as good as possible.
+You are the one that everyone will be looking at on your wedding day and the dress fitting is so important to make you feel great about your special day.

 Many wedding dress designers will not make a specific bride's wedding dress until she orders it.
 However, this is because it is expensive for the company to make wedding dresses, and they don't want to have a lot of unsold dresses just lying around.
 Even if a bride is measured for a wedding dress, the dress is still only available in the usual range of pre-set sizes.
 If a bride does not perfectly fit into a size eight or twelve wedding dress, or if her bust falls into the range for one size and her hips fall into the range for another, then she will end up with an ill-fitting wedding dress.
 Since most bridal salons do not stock every dress in every possible size, and since wedding dress designers can use different sizing systems, a bride should always assume that a dress will need a few adjustments for the best fit.
 Brides that are opting for strapless or form-fitting dresses will be especially concerned with a dress that fits well enough to stay in place.